oracle/bpftune/CONTRIBUTING.md

 When choosing BPF events to instrument, please try to avoid very high-frequency events.
 Try to use fentry instead of kprobe, tp_btf instead of tracepoint etc as these perform much better.

+# Tests

+Tests are mandatory for tuners; in the test directory you can see lots of examples.
+The test framework uses network namespaces to support iperf3 runs within the same system.
+Tests should validate tuning behaviour works, and ideally improves performance.